LOST-STATS/lost-stats.github.io/Presentation/Styling_Scatterplots.md

 parent: Presentation
 has_children: false
 nav_order: 1
 mathjax: true ## Switch to false if this page has no equations or other math rendering.
 ---

 # Introduction

 A scatterplot is a useful and straightforward way to visualize the relationship between two variables,eventually revealing a correlation.
 It is often used to make initial diagnoses before any other statistical analyses are conducted.This tutorial will not only teach you how to make scatterplots, but also explore the ways to help you design your own styling scatterplots.

+## Keep in Mind

+- **REMEMBER** always clean your dataset before you try to make scatterplots since in the real world, the dataset is always messier than the `iris` dataset used below.
+- Scatterplots may not work well if the variables that you are interested in are discrete, or if there are a large number of data points.
+- **Be more careful** if you have **Date** (which is time-series data) as your x-variable, **Date** can be very tricky in many ways.

+## Also Consider

+- If one of your variables is discrete, then instead of scatterplots, you may want to check how to make bar graphs [here](https://lost-stats.github.io/Presentation/bar_graphs.html).

+Specifically in R:
+- Formatting graph legends is important for styling scatterplots.
+So check [here](https://www.r-graph-gallery.com/239-custom-layout-legend-ggplot2.html) if you want to work with graph legends.
+- If you are working with time series visualization with **ggplot2** package, see [here](https://www.r-graph-gallery.com/279-plotting-time-series-with-ggplot2.html) for more help.
+- Check [here](https://rstudio.com/wp-content/uploads/2015/03/ggplot2-cheatsheet.pdf) for more data visualization with **ggplot2** package.

 # Implementations